apple/ml-hypersim/README.md

 - [`01_marketplace_dataset`](examples/01_marketplace_dataset) In this tutorial example, we use the Hypersim High-Level Toolkit to export and manipulate a scene downloaded from a content marketplace.
 We generate a collection of richly annotated ground truth images based on a random walk camera trajectory through the scene.

 &nbsp;
-## Generating the full Hypersim dataset
+## Generating the full Hypersim Dataset

-We recommend completing the [`00_empty_scene`](examples/00_empty_scene) and [`01_marketplace_dataset`](examples/01_marketplace_dataset) tutorial examples before attempting to generate the full Hypersim dataset.
+We recommend completing the [`00_empty_scene`](examples/00_empty_scene) and [`01_marketplace_dataset`](examples/01_marketplace_dataset) tutorial examples before attempting to generate the full Hypersim Dataset.

 ### Downloading scenes

-In order to generate the full Hypersim dataset, we use Evermotion Archinteriors Volumes 1-55 excluding 20,25,40,49.
+In order to generate the full Hypersim Dataset, we use Evermotion Archinteriors Volumes 1-55 excluding 20,25,40,49.
 All the Evermotion Archinteriors volumes are available for purchase [here](https://www.turbosquid.com/Search/3D-Models?include_artist=evermotion).

 You need to create a `downloads` directory, and manually download the Evermotion Archinteriors RAR and 7z archives into it.
 Almost all the archives have clear filenames that include the volume number and scene number, and do not need to be renamed to avoid confusion.
 The exception to this rule is Evermotion Archinteriors Volume 11, whose archives are named {`01.rar`, `02.rar`, ...}.
 You need to manually rename these archives to {`AI11_01.rar`, `AI11_02.rar`, ...} in order to match the dataset configuration file (`_dataset_config.py`) we provide.

 ### Running our pipeline on multiple operating systems

 Some of our pipeline steps require Windows, and others require macOS or Linux.
 It is therefore desriable to specify an output directory for the various steps of our pipeline that is visible to both operating systems.
 Ideally, you would specify an output directory on a fast network drive with lots of storage space.
 However, our pipeline generates a lot of intermediate data, and disk I/O can become a significant bottleneck, even on relatively fast network drives.
-We therefore recommend the quick-and-dirty solution of generating the Hypersim dataset on portable hard drives that you can read and write from Windows and macOS (or Linux).
+We therefore recommend the quick-and-dirty solution of generating the Hypersim Dataset on portable hard drives that you can read and write from Windows and macOS (or Linux).

 You need to make sure that the absolute path to the dataset on Windows is consistent (i.e., always has the same drive letter) when executing the Windows-only steps of our pipeline.
 We recommend making a note of the absolute Windows path to the dataset, because you will need to supply it whenever a subsequent pipeline step requires the `dataset_dir_when_rendering` argument.